Angr Issue: How to Tackle State Explosion with State Merging

 simgr = proj.factory.simulation_manager(state)

-# the merge points are the first instructions
+# the merge points are the first instruction

 # where the two divergent paths resulted from a conditional branch meet